 Top Free Remote Desktop Software

 New year, new offerings.
-Whether you’re looking at free, freemium, or commercial remote desktop software, you have a lot of options at your disposal.
+Whether you’re looking for a free, freemium, or commercial remote desktop viewer, you have a lot of options at your disposal.
 However, I’m just going to focus on free platforms right now, so you can understand what the most entry-level options on the market look like.
 Like I’ve already said, these tools can give you a lot of the essentials when it comes to remote access, but they’re not going to give you absolutely everything.

 Regardless, free remote desktop software can help you dip your toe into the water.
 This can be useful if you’re not exactly sure what your needs are or if you’d like to get familiar with some options before deciding in which commercial software you want to invest.
 On the other hand, these free remote desktop tools might give you everything you need, in which case the following options will be just fine.
 In no particular order, here’s what to consider: